 Mark watches her, a similar triumphant smile plastered across his face.
 He realises that if he'd done that with a mate, it wouldn't have been anywhere near as fun as it was with Henry – she was so good in class, it felt great to be the one to witness this different, rebellious side of her, and it made his heart ache as he looked at her flushed appearance; she was beautiful.
 He knew at once he just had to kiss her.

-Henry, stomach filled with frantic butterflies, knew she was grinning like an idiot.
-But she can’t stop; she hadn’t felt this happy for a long time.
+Henry, stomach filled with frantic butterflies, knows she was grinning like an idiot.
+But she can’t stop; she hasn’t felt this happy for a long time.
 She suddenly catches the way Mark is looking at her.
 Mesmerised, she can’t break the gaze.